Quantum mechanical dataset of 836k neutral closed shell molecules with upto 5 heavy atoms from CNOFSiPSClBr: Methods

 \subsection{Structure generation}

-In order to generate the structures for VQM24, all combinatorially possible sum formulas from molecules with up to five heavy atoms, drawn from the list of the following chemical elements: C, N$_3$, N$_5$, O, F, Si, P$_3$, P$_5$, S$_2$, S$_4$, S$_6$, Cl, Br (lower index syntax is in line with {\tt SURGE}~\cite{surge_graph_gen_2022} and correspond to valencies, as also listed in Table 1).
-This was done by generating all possible combinations for up to 5 selected elements using the native Python package {\tt itertools}.
+In order to generate the structures for VQM24, all combinatorially possible sum formulas were calculated from molecules with up to five heavy atoms, drawn from the list of the following chemical elements: C, N, ${\rm N_{X}}$, O, F, Si, P, ${\rm P_{X}}$, S, ${\rm S_{X}}$, ${\rm S_{Y}}$, Cl, Br (lower index syntax is in line with {\tt SURGE}~\cite{surge_graph_gen_2022} and correspond to less common valencies, as also listed in Table~\ref{tab:vqm24_stoich}).
+This was done by generating all possible combinations for up to 5 selected elements (not counting hydrogen) using the native Python package {\tt itertools}.
 Since there are 13 possible heavy elements, the number of combinations containing $n$-heavy atoms is equal to $\frac{(12+n)!}{12!n!} = $ 13, 91, 455, 1820, and 6188 for $n = $1, 2, 3, 4, and 5, respectively.
 The possible number of hydrogen atoms, $n_{\rm H}$, for any chosen combination of heavy atoms is then given by the following integer partitioning problem: